Minimum length uncertainty relations in the presence of dark energy: Introduction

 From a theoretical perspective, a major advantage of the K{\' a}rolyh{\' a}zy model is that it contains no free parameters.
 It is therefore able to make clear predictions regarding gravitational modifications of the canonical quantum dynamics, utilising only the known constants $G$, $c$ and $\hbar$.
 Specifically, the existence of a minimum length uncertainty relation (MLUR), representing a modification of the canonical Heisenberg uncertainty principle (HUP), {\it necessarily} follows from the intrinsic haziness of space-time assumed in the K-model.
 The resulting uncertainty, inherent in the measurement of a space-time interval $s$, is

 where $l_{\rm Pl} = \sqrt{\hbar G/c^3}$ is the Planck length \cite{Karolyhazy:1966zz,KFL}.
 For space-like intervals, this represents the minimum possible uncertainty in the position of a quantum mechanical particle, used to `probe' the distance $s$.
-When $\Delta s$ is identified with the Compton wavelength, $\lambda_{\rm C} = \hbar/(mc)$, $s$ may be identified with K{\' a}rolyh{\' a}zy's estimate of the width of a coherence cell for a fundamental particle,
+When $\Delta s$ is identified with the Compton wavelength, $\lambda_{\rm C} = \hbar/(mc)$, $s$ may be identified with K{\' a}rolyh{\' a}zy's estimate of the width of a coherence cell for a fundamental particle, $a_{\rm c} \simeq \lambda_{\rm C}^3/l_{\rm Pl}^2$.

 Though motivated by an attempt to resolve the measurement problem, the MLUR (\ref{Karolyhazy_MLUR_Intro}) represents an important theoretical prediction in its own right.
-Since its inception, the literature on quantum gravity phenomenology has expanded significantly and many modifications of the HUP, known as generalised uncertainty principles (GUPs), have been proposed \cite{Tawfik:2015rva,Tawfik:2014zca,Scardigli:2014qka}.
-These share the common feature of giving rise to a minimum resolvable resolvable length in nature, which is usually assumed to be of the order of the Planck length \cite{Adler:1999bu,Adler:2001vs}.
+Since its inception, the literature on quantum gravity phenomenology has expanded significantly and many modifications of the HUP, known as generalised uncertainty principles (GUPs), have been proposed \cite{Tawfik:2015rva,Tawfik:2014zca}.
+These share the common feature of giving rise to a minimum resolvable resolvable length in nature, which is usually assumed to be of the order of the Planck length.
 Hence, the existence of some form of MLUR is now regarded as a generic feature of candidate quantum gravity models \cite{Hossenfelder:2012jw,Garay:1994en}.

-In the present paper, we will not concern ourselves with the measurement problem {\it per se}, though the possible implications of our model for this important open question are briefly discussed in Sec. \ref{sect5}.
+In this work, we will not concern ourselves with the measurement problem {\it per se}.
 Instead, we will focus on the second major prediction stemming from the introduction of a `hazy' space-time, i.e., that of a fundamental MLUR in nature.
-In particular, we will focus on a major advance in fundamental physics, which should have radical implications for {\it any} model of gravitationally-induced wave function collapse, as well as for quantum gravity phenomenology in general, including MLURs \cite{AmelinoCamelia:2008qg,Plato:2016azz,Howl:2016ryt}, namely, the discovery of dark energy \cite{Reiss1998,Perlmutter1999}.
+In particular, we will focus on a major advance in fundamental physics, which should have radical implications for {\it any} model quantum gravity, including MLURs, namely, the discovery of dark energy \cite{Reiss1998,Perlmutter1999}.